kolayne/Rimokon/README.md

 -  Copy `Rimokon/config.py.example` to `Rimokon/config.py` and modify it according to your use case.
-   Optionally, install `xdotool`/`ydotool` or a similar utility for graphics interaction.
+   Optionally, install `xdotool`/`ydotool` or a similar utility for keyboard manipulations.
-   Use [@BotFather
+   Use [@BotFather](https://t.me/BotFather) to acquire a Telegram bot token.

 -  Run the bot as a python package: `python3 -m Rimokon` or, from another directory,